Research Projects

 Education for Sustainable Development

-Recent global trends in education suggest a growing focus on how to develop and measure global and environmental dispositions among youth.
-Engel’s work has critically examined existing international measures of global competency, and on how students engage and experience globally-oriented educational initiatives focused on the environment and sustainability.
+Recent global trends in education suggest a growing focus on how to develop and measure global and environmental dispositions among youth, including the need to critically examine existing international measures of global competency, as well as how students engage and experience globally-oriented educational initiatives focused on the environment and sustainability.
 Our projects include an evaluation of student outcomes related to the The Nature Conservancy‘s Nature Lab (in collaboration with Drs.
 Sabrina Curtis and Hallie Fox) and #60above60, a global and environmental education initiative developed as part of the National Science Foundation PIRE project, Promoting Urban Sustainability in the Arctic.
-Our most recent work examines the ways education for sustainable development is being taken up in different city, sub-national, and national spaces.
+Our most recent work examines the ways education for sustainable development is being taken up in different city spaces, including San Jose (Costa Rica), Washington, DC (US), and Seoul (Korea).